-Diageo is a well known and generally much liked business.
-It develops and manufactures alcoholic drinks such as Smirnoff, Guinness and Johnnie Walker, which it then sells into more than 180 countries.
+Diageo is a well-known and generally much-liked business.
+It develops and manufactures alcoholic drinks such as Smirnoff, Guinness and Johnnie Walker, which it then sells in more than 180 countries.

 Emerging market expansion and developed market premiumisation